Part 3 of our guide to finding the best men’s coats in Australia.

 The Polo Coat is one of those few garments that deserves to be made by a bespoke tailor.

 The Zing Chen model is conservative but captures the relaxedness of modern tailoring.
-Unlike the original, the coat features slightly peaked ulster style lapels instead of the more dramatic peaks more common in the US.
+Unlike the original, the coat features slightly peaked lapels instead of the more dramatic peaks more common in the US.
 Zing Chen has also added rounded flapped patch pockets, as well as turn-back cuffs that echo the lines of the barchetta (“gondolla shaped”) breast pocket.
 The coat is formal yet soft enough to straddle the line between tradition and modernity.
 Patrician without being authoritarian, commanding without being severe, the Zing Chen model whispers quiet power.

 Read the Rest of our Best Coats Series: